 Camel is a great color on anyone.

 A standout skirt will look great against a white sweater for when temperatures begin to drop.

-Go classic with pinstripe pants and a leather jacket.
+Go classic with pinstripe pants and a leather jacket for an edgier look.

 A statement blazer will get you the right type of attention.